desponda/inbox-whisperer/features/gmail-integration-ai-categorization.md

 - [ ] Document setup and usage in README

 ## Checklist
-- [ ] Gmail OAuth2 flow implemented and tested
+- [x] Gmail OAuth2 flow implemented and tested
 - [x] Emails fetched from Gmail and returned via API
 - [x] User token storage implemented and tested
+- [x] Endpoint to get single email content for display
 - [ ] Emails stored in DB
 - [ ] Categorization service working and tested
 - [ ] REST endpoints for categorization exposed and documented
 - [x] All new code for Gmail fetch and token storage covered by unit/integration tests
+- [x] Docs and OpenAPI updated for MVP endpoints (login, fetch, display)
 - [ ] Docs and OpenAPI updated for categorization features